AlanNunes/DesignPatterns/README.md

 ## Facade Pattern

 Facade Pattern encapsulates the complexity of a system, library or API.
-You use a facade when you i.e. need to use a authentication library that has bunch of methods but you just need some methods, the login e logout methods.
+You use a facade when you e.g. need to use a authentication library that has bunch of methods but you just need some methods, the login e logout methods.
 Facade will wrap the complexity of a interface and makes the code looks simpler to client that consumes it.

 [Authentication using Facade Pattern](VideoConverter/)